FishWivesStudio/FishWivesStudio/README.md

 Our work combines handcrafted art, thoughtful design, and technical development to build worlds players enjoy returning to.

-The studio is run by two developers working closely together across all projects.
+The studio was started by two developers working closely together across all projects, with more artists and friends joining for upcoming projects!

 **Art, Design & Marketing**
 Visual direction, animation, environmental art, character design, and studio branding.